bencoepp/bib/docs/development/developer-guide.md

 # Developer Guide

-This guide provides a comprehensive overview of the bib codebase for new developers and AI coding agents.
-It covers project structure, code patterns, and how to effectively work with the codebase.
+This guide provides a comprehensive overview of the Bib codebase for new developers and AI coding agents.
+It covers project structure, code patterns, and best practices for working with the codebase.

+---

 ## Project Overview